Beating Depression

 The link between gut health and brain health is indisputable.
 We're going to rebalance both.

-Eliminate highly processed foods ... bread, flour, biscuits, pizza, take away foods, sugar, sweets and alcohol.
+Eliminate highly processed foods ... no bread, flour, biscuits, pizza, burgers, take away foods, sugar, diet drinks, sweets and alcohol.
+NONE!

 Eat:

-nuts, beans, pulses and home-made hommus (no canola oil)
+nuts, beans, pulses and home-made hommus (made with olive oil and tahini)

 Establish a routine ... every morning and evening.